Aransas County Sheriff's deputy involved in shooting

-CORPUS CHRISTI - 3News confirmed Friday afternoon that authorities in Aransas County are investigating a shooting involving an Aransas County Sheriff's deputy.
+CORPUS CHRISTI (KIII NEWS) - 3News confirmed Friday afternoon that authorities in Aransas County are investigating a shooting involving an Aransas County Sheriff's deputy.

 The shooting happened around noon near the intersection of Bishop Road and State Highway 35 Business.
 Officials said a man was shot by a deputy responding to a call in the area.
 Details are limited at this time.